How Much Do Mortgage Brokers Make?

 “While some companies offer a base salary, mortgage brokers commonly work commission-only,” said Anthony Ferrando, president of Mortgage Austin.
 This means the money they earn is based on the loans they sell.

 Under the Dodd-Frank Act, mortgage brokers cannot be paid based on the transaction’s terms.
 For example, it wouldn’t be acceptable for the broker to receive compensation based on the loan’s interest rate.
-Plus, they can’t be paid a commission for directing the customer to buy such things as title insurance from one of their affiliates.
+Plus, they can’t be paid a commission for directing the customer to buy a product or service from one of their affiliates, such as title insurance.

 » MORE: Mortgage broker vs. lender

-Mortgage brokers who perform well “understand that client service is the key to running a successful practice,” explained Ferrando.
+Mortgage brokers who perform well “understand that client service is the key to running a successful practice,” Ferrando said.
 “The brokers who understand this have no trouble obtaining repeat and referral business.”

 Mortgage broker training and licensing

-A mortgage broker’s license is recorded in the Nationwide Multistate Licensing System (NLMS), the nationwide system of record.
-They must also meet the licensing requirements of their state or jurisdiction.
+A mortgage broker’s license is recorded in the Nationwide Multistate Licensing System (NMLS).
+They must also meet their state’s or jurisdiction’s licensing requirements.

-Brokers need to complete about 20 hours of coursework and pass an examination, says Jay Dacey, president of the Jay Dacey Mortgage Team.
-Plus, “there is ongoing annual continuing education to maintain an active license at the federal level and many states have additional requirements.”
+Brokers need to complete about 20 hours of coursework and pass an examination, said Jay Dacey, president of the Jay Dacey Mortgage Team. “[T]here is [also] ongoing annual continuing education to maintain an active license at the federal level and many states have additional requirements.”

-Besides completing the coursework and licensing test, Ferrando said they “must have a clean background and credit history.”
+In addition to completing the coursework and licensing test, Ferrando said that brokers must also have a clean background and credit history.

 » MORE: Should I use a mortgage broker?